 GDAit transformation software

-The Office of Surveyor-General Victoria (OSGV) makes available software called GDAit for users to transform between AGD66 and GDA94 using geographical coordinates (AGD66 – GDA94) and UTM grid coordinates and zones (AMG66 – MGA94).
+The Surveyor-General Victoria (SGV) makes available software called GDAit for users to transform between AGD66 and GDA94 using geographical coordinates (AGD66 – GDA94) and UTM grid coordinates and zones (AMG66 – MGA94).

 The transformation process uses a grid of latitude and longitude shifts.
 The shifts are a combination of a 7-parameter conformal transformation between AGD66 and GDA94 and the (modelled) distortion in AGD66.